KnBrckr/picasa-album-uploader/readme.txt

 There is no code in the download.
 It is comprised of two elements, an XML file describing the button to Picasa Desktop that includes the URL to reference when the button is clicked and a file containing the button graphic to display within the Picasa Desktop.

-= How do I remove the button from Picasa? =

-1. In Picasa Select "Tools -> Configure Buttons..."
-1. In the "Current Buttons" section of the Picasa Dialog, select the "Wordpress" button.
-1. Click the "Remove" button.
-1. To completely remove the button from Picasa, remove the associated `picasa_album_uploader.pbz` file from the Picasa configuration.
-On Mac OSX the `pbz` file can be found in the Folder `Home/Library/Application Support/Google/Picasa3/buttons`.

 = Can I have buttons from multiple WordPress blogs installed at the same time? =

 Yes!
 The tool tip for the button will identify the name of the WordPress blog associated with the button.